fengxuanrui/fengxuanrui.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an undergraduate student in the fourth year from the [School of Mathematical Sciences](https://www.math.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
+I am currently a Ph.D. student in the first year at the [School of Mathematical Sciences](https://www.math.pku.edu.cn/) (SMS) and the [Beijing International Center for Mathematical Research](https://bicmr.pku.edu.cn/) (BICMR), [Peking University](https://www.pku.edu.cn/) (PKU), under the supervision of Professor [Zhenfu Wang](http://faculty.bicmr.pku.edu.cn/~zhenfuwang/) in BICMR.
 Here is my [CV](../assets/CV.pdf).

-I am expected to start my Ph.D. programme under the supervision of Professor [Zhenfu Wang](http://faculty.bicmr.pku.edu.cn/~zhenfuwang/) in [Beijing International Center for Mathematical Research](https://bicmr.pku.edu.cn/), Peking University in September 2024.

 Research Interests
 ======
 · Partial Differential Equations

-· Many Particle Systems
+· Propagation of Chaos for Many Particle Systems

-· Kinetic Theory
+· Kinetic Theory and Mean-field Theory

 Preprints
 ------
+· With José Antonio Carrillo, Shuchen Guo, Pierre-Emmanuel Jabin and Zhenfu Wang, Relative Entropy Method for Particle Approximation of the Landau Equation with Maxwellian Molecules.
+In Preparation.

 · With Zhenfu Wang, Quantitative Propagation of Chaos for 2D Viscous Vortex Model on the Whole Space.
 Submitted to Peking Mathematical Journal.
 [Arxiv](https://arxiv.org/pdf/2310.05156.pdf)